RafiMota/rafimota/README.md

 ## Hello, Friend 👋🏻
 <p>I'm <strong>Rafí</strong>, bachelor in Systems and Digital Media at Federal University of Ceará.</p>
-<p>Willing to find a team with engaging projects, and hoping to learn a lot with them!</p>
+<p>Aiming to join a team with engaging projects, and hoping to learn a lot with them!</p>

-<p>Interessed in various programming topics, but essentially focusing on web development, specifically front-end.
-In the future, I pretend to migrate to a more full-stack approach of development.</p>
+<p>Focused on Web Development and Desktop environments.</p>

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=rafimota&theme=blue-green" alt="GitHub stats">